International Student Enrollment

 Filing U.S. Taxes

-Please be advised that International Student Affairs cannot provide tax advice or help you to file your taxes.
+Please be advised that International Student Enrollment cannot provide tax advice or help you to file your taxes.
 You must prepare and file the appropriate IRS forms yourself, or seek the assistance of a professional tax consultant if you cannot complete the forms on your own.
 Everyone's tax filing requirements depend on their unique situation.
 Therefore, please do not rely on information given to you by anyone other than a professional tax consultant.

 It is important that you determine your personal U.S. tax liability.
 Many F-1 and J-1 international students may need to file IRS Form 8843, regardless of whether they earned income in the U.S. Students who earned income or have other special circumstances may be required to file other IRS forms, such as Form 1040-NR or Form 1040, depending on your resident status for tax filing purposes.
 For detailed tax information, please call the Internal Revenue Service or visit their web site.